CHIGuide

 From the crackly housemade baguette, to the large variety of delicious proteins, our heads make an Exorcist turn whenever we hear someone talking about Nhu Lan’s bánh mì.
 Plus, this Lincoln Square bakery sells great Vietnamese sandwiches for less than $10.
 We like to alternate between the Nhu Lan special topped with ham and fatty head cheese, or the #2 made with chunks of sweet roast pork.
 Both also get plenty of flavor from pate, crisp vegetables, and a sweet mayo that’s made in-house.

 The back of this Edgewater grocery store has a cash-only food stall with delicious Thai food.
-Served cafeteria style, everything stays warm in steam baths, and you get two dishes (plus a side of rice) for just $9.50.
+Served cafeteria style, everything stays warm in steam baths, and you get an entree and rice for just $9.50.
 From sweet stewed pork with hard-boiled eggs, to prad prik with crispy pork and green beans, to creamy massaman curry, there are always plenty of choices.
 Just know that entrees rotate daily, so—unlike our credit card bill—certain dishes might end up disappearing.

 This Puerto Rican restaurant in Logan Square has two other locations in the city—Lincoln Park and Dunning—and all of them have great jibaritos priced around $10.
 From thin steak with grilled onions, to blood sausage, to juicy roast pork, there are plenty of crispy plantain sandwiches to choose from.
 Plus, each one gets a fragrant layer of garlic spread on top that not only adds extra flavor, but is also a great way to deter anyone from speaking to us afterward.